 High quality no longer goes hand-in-hand with high cost.
 While not all cheap bathroom suites and cheap kitchens offer value for money, many off-the-shelf ranges have come on in leaps and bounds in recent years.

 Buying standard unit fronts and carcasses and sprucing them up with more unusual or striking worktops, handles and concealed lighting, for example, offers a purse-friendly alternative to designer ranges.

-Organise storage space that gives you the option to store too-good-to-miss bargain buys such as ex-display kitchens and sanitaryware.
+Be prepared to pounce on the best bargains and deals as and when they arise by organising storage space that gives you the option to store too-good-to-miss offers such as ex-display kitchens and sanitaryware.